ericweikl/docker-playground/README.md

 $ docker run -v $(pwd)/source:/source -p 8080:8000 yourname/nodejs nodejs /source/main.js'
 ```

-Point your browser to http://localhost:8080.
-You should get a response from you node application.
+Point your browser to [http://localhost:8080](http://localhost:8080).
+You should get a response from your node application.

 ## Where To Go From Here